bsc-s2/lua-acid/doc/acid/dbagent.md

 ####   select_field

-Specify the fields to return if the the atction is a read operation.
+Specify the fields to return if the atction is a read operation.
 Only required in read operation.

 ####   query_opts